Google Platform

 When a client computer attempts to connect to Google, several DNS servers resolve ww.google.com into multiple IP addresses via Round Robin policy.
 Furthermore, this acts as the first level of load

-and directs the client to different Google clusters.
+balancing and directs the client to different Google clusters.
 A Google cluster has thousands of servers and once the client has connected to the server additional load balancing is done to send

 the queries to the least loaded web server.
 This makes Google one of the largest and most complex content delivery networks.